List of The Grudge characters: Yoko

-Yoko (portrayed by Yōko Maki) is a young Japanese nurse who can speak English and is volunteering at the Care Center; she is Karen's predecessor as Emma Williams's caretaker.
-One day while she was nursing Emma at the beginning of The Grudge, she spots the pile of garbage on the floor which she follows to the attic door.
-When she climbs upstairs and uses the lighter she glimpses Kayako who drags her to the attic and kills her.
-Later, Alex witnesses a woman, stumbling about in the Care Centre.
+Yoko (portrayed by Yōko Maki) is a young Japanese nurse who can speak English and is volunteering at the Care Center; she is Karen's predecessor as Emma Williams caretaker.
+One day while she is nursing Emma, she spots the pile of garbage on the floor which she follows to the attic door.
+When she climbs upstairs, she glimpses Kayako who drags her to the attic and kills her.
+Later, Alex witnesses a woman stumbling about in the Care Centre.
 He notices straight away that there is something weird going on and he slips on something to discover the woman is dripping blood.
-Realizing it is Yoko, he asks her what happened, upon which she turns around to reveal her hideous, jawless face.
+Realizing it is Yoko, he asks her what happened, upon which she turns around to reveal her jawless face.
 Alex is later found dead.
 It is revealed that what actually killed Alex was Kayako, not Yoko's ghost, because Kayako possessed the corpse of Yoko and returned to claim victims in the Centre.

-This explains why the police only found Yoko's jaw in the Attic, and why Kayako was also not in the Attic at the same time as the police went up there.
+Yoko is primarily an original character, as Karen's Japanese counterpart Rika did not have a predecessor in the original film (Rika is hired as a replacement for Takashi, the previous social worker who disappeared, though his character is never seen).
+Her death scene is adapted from two characters in Ju-On: The Curse, as Kayako dragging her into the attic is based on Yuki's death, while her jaw-less ghost appearing and killing Alex is based on Kanna's death scene, where her jaw-less ghost haunts and kills her mother Noriko.

-In a deleted scene, the morticians explain that because Yoko's blood had been covering Alex's corpse, it was only plausible that she killed him, even though this would require her to have survived for 3 days without her jaw.
+In a deleted scene, the morticians explain that because Yoko's blood had been covering Alex's corpse, it was only plausible that she killed him, even though this would require her to have survived for three days without her jaw.

+She reappears in The Grudge 2 via a photographic cameo and as a voice cameo in The Grudge (2020), voiced by an unidentified actress.